Nelson's Touch: Lessons for Scaling Organizations

 2025-11-01

-While Silicon Valley fawns over Napoleon, I think a lot more lessons on scaling startups can be drawn from Bonaparte’s naval nemesis, Horatio Nelson.
+Silicon Valley fawns over Napoleon.
+The better lessons on scaling startups come from Bonaparte’s naval nemesis, Horatio Nelson.

 The Battle of the Nile

-In 1798, Nelson’s frigates were destroyed in a storm off Sardinia.
-For two months he searched for Napoleon’s invasion fleet without reconnaissance assets.
+In 1798, a storm off Sardinia destroyed Nelson’s frigates.
+For two months he searched for Napoleon’s invasion fleet without reconnaissance.
 He passed them in the dark.
 Reached Malta after they had taken it and left.
 Arrived at Alexandria on June 28th, found nothing, and sailed away.
 Napoleon landed three days later.

 When Nelson finally caught them at Aboukir Bay on August 1st, what was to become the Battle of the Nile began at sunset and continued into darkness.
 Ships fought by muzzle flash.
 Smoke made signals impossible.
 Around 10 PM, L’Orient, the French flagship, caught fire and exploded, lighting the bay for fifteen minutes before plunging it back into darkness.
 Fighting continued until 3 AM.